A Violin Table Side Serenade on Valentine’s Day

 The pristine, enchanting melodies carried beyond the stunned, silent barroom bozos, into the dining room.
 Soon, the only sounds heard in the restaurant were coming from the violin.
 The mood mimicked a European concert hall or sacred cathedral, combined.
 After a few songs, a waitress from the dining room approached my friend’s booth, clutching a $20 bill in her hand.
 She begged the violinist to play one song for her customer in the dining room.

-My friend confessed the owner’s obstacles to allow the violinist to play.
-Hearing that, the H S violinist dismissed the owner’s plea to play on other nights.
+When my friend confessed the owner’s obstacles to allow the violinist to play, the H S violinist dismissed the owner’s plea to play on other nights.
 Jane realized that her Valentine’s Day’s gift was unique and priceless.
-No other wife would receive a gift as valuable.
+No other wife would ever receive a gift as valuable.

-From that day to this, my friend’s wife knows that she is the “Seed far beneath the Winter’s snow, that in the Spring, with her husband’s Love, becomes The Rose.”
+From that day to this, my friend’s wife knows that she is the “Seed far beneath the bitter snow, that in the Spring, with her husband’s Love, becomes The Rose.”